ahmad-aloradi/VoxATtack/README.md

 For more information, see the different augemtations, please refer to [speechbrain's augmentations](https://speechbrain.readthedocs.io/en/latest/API/speechbrain.augment.html)

-#### Augmentation with Anonymized Speech
+#### Augmentation with anonymized speech
 The configuration for all datasets is defined in `configs/datamodule/datasets/vpc.yaml`.
 Each anonymization dataset (and the original) contains several keys for specifying the locations of train/dev/test/enrollment data.
-You may choose your dataset as previously described in the [Specifying a Dataset](#specifying-dataset) section.
+You may choose your dataset as previously described in the [Specifying a Dataset](#specifying-a-dataset) section.
 If you comment out all corresponding paths except the ones to `train` (along with `data_dir` & `metadata`), this will only include the training data of that specific dataset.
 E.g., the following snippet shows LibriSpeech's training split used as an augmentation:
 ```yaml
    LibriSpeech: